RichardJRL/funding-circle-statement-parser/README.md

 - **Net interest:** Derived using the same calculation that Funding Circle use to display "INTEREST" displayed on their website's Summary page: This is 'Net Interest'  = 'Interest repayment' + 'Early interest repayment' + 'Interest Credit' - 'Interest Debit'
 ## Command Line Arguments
 Either or both of the output format specifiers are required
-- `-- csv` for a spreadsheet-compatible table
+- `--csv` for a spreadsheet-compatible table
-- `-- summary` for a 'pretty' human readable table
+- `--summary` for a 'pretty' human readable table

+Optionally, a string to correctly identify 'Deposits' transactions is required if they appear in the Funding Circle statements with your name or BACS transfer reference instead of the generic 'TRANSFERIN' description.
+If you have made deposits from multiple different accounts which appear with different identifying names, the additional names can be entered as a comma separated list without whitespace.
+The name(s) you need to enter can be easily identified from any error messages the program prints.
+- `--name="NameOne[,NameTwo,NameThree,...]"`

 AND one or more Funding Circle monthly transaction statement csv files with the filename unchanged from it's original format of 'statement_2020-01_2020-02-01_12-34-56.csv'.